Guest-Spot/app/docs/ANDROID_AAB_BUILD.md

 yarn install
 ```

-### 3. Build Android App Bundle (AAB)
+### 3. Build Android App Bundle (AAB) and APK

-Use the provided build script to create a signed AAB file:
+Use the provided build script to create signed AAB and APK files:

 ```bash
 ./scripts/build-aab.sh